joerg-pfruender/joerg-pfruender.github.io/_posts/nullables-2023-01-08.md

 Maybe someone can try to combine these approaches:

-* test scope in production software user interface.
+* test environment in production software user interface.
-* Nullables as first class deliverables e.g. for the test scope.
+* Nullables as first class deliverables e.g. for the test environment.

 Then:
 - Delivering one slice in one day will be easily achievable.
 That will improve measuring the progress of feature development.